rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W10.md

 Reflections are modelled based on an environment mapping:

 1. Place the camera at the origin of the location of the reflective object, and render 6 different views.
-2. Use the real camera ray relfected about the surface normal to determine which texel in the cube map it hits.
+2. Use the real camera ray reflected about the surface normal to determine which texel in the cube map it hits.
-3. This will approxiamte the appearance of the reflective surface.
+3. This will approximate the appearance of the reflective surface.

 ### 5.4.2 GPUs